Aupajo/almanack/README.md

 * Supports being freely hosted on Heroku
 * 100% customisable themes with Sass and CoffeeScript support
 * Server optional (you can use the underlying calendar library by itself)
-* Rack-compatible (mount inside any Rails application)
+* Rack-compatible (can be mounted inside a Rails app if needed)
 * Produces iCal feed for smartphone and desktop calendar apps to subscribe to

 ## Installation